Jsummerstime/IT394/README.md

     sudo apt install ansible
     sudo nano /etc/ansible/host

-In / etc/ansible/host add the IP address of your VM.
+In / etc/ansible/host, uncomment [webservers] and add the IP address of the VM you wish to configure into a Wagtail server below it.

 ### If the above has already been configured, use the following commands to automatically configure a Wagtail blog: